Along with the responsibility and rewards of being your own boss, being self-employed means that the way you file your income tax return also changes.

 - The T2125 is sent to the CRA along with your other tax forms which make up your T1 General return.

 - If you own your unincorporated business with a partner (or partners), the same T2125 is filled out, however, there is some additional information relating to the partners which is required, and TurboTax Self-Employed takes care of that too.

 If, on the other hand, you have chosen to incorporate your business, then you are required to file a separate return, a Corporation Tax Return, or T2, for the business itself.
 All of your personal income and credits stay on your return and the business’s income and credits stay on its own return.

 Choosing your business’s structure is an important decision.
 Incorporating has its advantages and disadvantages.
 To learn more about choosing a business structure, check out our tax tip Taking the Leap from Employee to Owner.

 Keep Consistent Records

-The self-employment section of your return is made up of three parts
+The self-employment section of your tax return is made up of three parts:

 - Business name and address.
-If your business doesn’t have an “official” name, you can use your own name.
-Same goes if your business is home-based – just use your home address.
+If your business doesn’t have an “official” name, you use your own name.
+Same goes if your business is home-based, use your home address.

 - Industry code for your business.
 The industry code for your business is used by Stats Canada to keep track of how many business are in a particular field.
 Finding your industry code is quite easy.
-There’s a full list on the CRA’s Industry codes web page.
+Use the code provided by TurboTax and not the one on the Industry Canada website.

 - Fiscal period for your business.
 Most small business owners use the calendar year as their fiscal year – that makes calculation much easier.